deadlysyn/neovimrc/README.md

 ```

 This is still a work in progress, so if you find something missing please let me know...
-A lot more can be required, depending how far down the completion rabit hole you want to go!
+A lot more can be required, depending how far down the completion rabbit hole you want to go!

 ## Plugins